corda/corda-docs-portal/content/en/platform/corda/4.11/enterprise/node/collaborative-recovery/ledger-recovery/overview.md

     timestamp will be used upon storing the `ReceiverDistribution` record at each of the receiving node peers.
 This is required to enable synchronized record comparisons across peers when performing transaction recovery.

-The generated `ReceiverDistribution` record is then shared with all receiving peer sessions (both participants and observers) to the transaction, which stores it in their local `receiver_distribution_records` database table.
+The generated `ReceiverDistribution` record is shared with all receiving peer sessions (both participants and observers) to the transaction, which stores it in their local `receiver_distribution_records` database table.

 {{< note >}}